JorjaFox/library/site/content/posts/news/2005/tv-guide-3.md

 Adds **Eric Szmanda**, who plays lab-guy-turned-CSI Greg Sanders: "Now we're going to be more careful in how we approach everything.
 And we'll be more conscious of bugs."
 Particularly Nick, who doesn't have to wait long before the writers find a way to bug him: There's a scene early in the season where a big roach crawls on him, and he lets it creep up until it freaks him out.

 Viewers &#8212; if not Nick's coworkers &#8212; will be let in on his real state of mind.
 "What happened to Nick happened between him and the audience.
 The CSIs didn't see as much," Eads explains.
 "I want to keep [his reaction] between me and the audience.
 If I get the shakes, I'll try to do it behind people's backs.
 I can say, 'I'll wait in the car,' and [the CSIs] will think, 'What does he mean?
-Is he waiting in the car thinking about what happened?"]
+Is he waiting in the car thinking about what happened?'"

 While Nick's trying to hide his reaction, Warrick stuns everyone with his very noticeable &#8212; and very personal &#8212; response to his buddy's abduction.
 By the luck of the draw, Warrick escaped being the kidnap victim, and that realization leaves him so rattled that he makes a move sure to change his relationship with his sultry supervisor, Catherine Willows (**Marg Helgenberger**).
 "They'll finally have that heart-to-heart a lot of fans have been waiting for," Mendelsohn promises.
 "Catherine is thrown for a loop."